-Having good positive relationships with others helps support our mental health and wellbeing.
-The relationships we have with others can be good or bad.
-We all have relationships: family, friends, work mates, school teachers, class mates, the people you live with, hang around with and even the people you try and avoid!
+Having positive relationships helps support mental health and wellbeing.
+Relationships can be good or bad.
+We all have therm: family, friends, work mates, school teachers, class mates, people you live with, hang around with and even the people you try and avoid!
 But what makes a good relationship?

-Relationships are not always perfect, it is quite normal to have disagreements but there are some things everyone deserves to ensure a happy and healthy relationship.
+Relationships are not always perfect, it is quite normal to have disagreements but there are some things everyone deserves to ensure a happy and healthy.
 Communication is key to any good relationship.
-If communication has broken down and your relationship with that person is suffering it can be very hard to know what to do or who you can talk with about it.
+If communication has broken down it can be useful to talk to someone else.
+Here are some ideas...

 No one has the right to hurt you or make you feel bad, and if you are being bullied you don't have to put up with it, you can talk to someone about it.
 You have the right to be treated with dignity and respect.
 If you are being bullied it is sometimes difficult to now what to do.

 Talk it over with someone you trust.
-You might not be ready to tackle the problem but it can help you decide what you would like to happen.
+You might not be ready to tackle it but it can help you decide what you would like to happen.

 Whatever you do, don't just put up with it.
 Though it isn't always easy to tackle the bullies, there are laws to protect you, whether you are in school, online or at work.
 By keeping silent, you are doing what the bully wants and protecting them.